 Our Bi-Cultural Nation

 Drawing on the rich diversity we now experience living in Tamaki-ma-kau-rau, Auckland, we are fortunate to know that our akonga (students) and kaiako (teachers) get to learn from one another.
-We learn tolerance and a respect for humanity.
-First and foremost however, we recognise nga tangata whenua, the indigenous peoples of Aotearoa, and the opportunity that was offered by them to share in the beauty and resources of this land through the signing of te Tiriti o Waitangi, the Treaty of Waitangi.
+First and foremost however, we recognise nga tangata whenua, the indigenous peoples of Aotearoa, and the opportunity that was offered by them to share in the beauty and resources of this land through the signing of te Tiriti o Waitangi.

 As a school we honour te Tiriti (the Treaty) through teaching our akonga (students) tikanga (protocol), reo Māori (the Māori language), and mahi toi (the Māori arts).
 Alongside the Māori curriculum, the school also offers other language and cultural pursuits from around the world, thus celebrating in our rich cultural and ethnic diversity.

-Arahoe School has an extensive ALLIS (Asian Language Learning in Schools Program) which includes Korean language classes for Arahoe School students.
-Currently these classes are taught to Ara Pakeke (middle) and Ara Tuakana (senior) students.
+Arahoe School currently has Korean language classes for Ara Tuakana students.
 We have a tutor from the Korean Education Centre to support us with our Korean teaching programme.
-Additionally beginner classes are taught by Mrs Corin Armstead.
-For more information about our ALLIS program please click here.